Azure/azure-render-hub/docs/00-deployment.md

 You can create the application via the Azure Cloud Shell [here](https://shell.azure.com/powershell).
 After opening Cloud Shell ensure that it is set to the 'Powershell' environment.

-Simply copy the script snippet below, update the $webAppName variable and paste the script below into the cloud shell to create a new AAD application.
-Keep in mind the Web App name must be globally unique, and be a valid DNS name as it becomes the host in your website's URL, e.g. `https://<webAppName>.azurewebsites.net`.
+Copy the script snippet shown below, update the `$webAppName` variable, and paste the script below into the cloud shell to create a new AAD application.

+Keep in mind the Web App name must be globally unique, and must be a valid DNS name as it becomes the host in your website's URL, e.g. `https://<webAppName>.azurewebsites.net`.

 ```
 $webAppName = "MyAzureRenderHub"